raspberrypilearning/cd-sebento-scratch-2/en/step_7.md

 But if you add more things to your lists of sprites and water amounts, you'll have to change the code each time to update the the `repeat`{:class="blockcontrol"} number.

-With a `repeat until`{:class="blockcontrol"} block, the code checks how many times it needs to repeat so you don't have to!
+With a `repeat until`{:class="blockcontrol"} block, the code checks how many times it needs to repeat so that you don't have to!

 --- /collapse ---

-+ Click the green flag to see your new and improved script run – it does the same thing using half the amount of blocks!
++ Click the green flag to see your new and improved script run — it does the same thing using half the amount of blocks!

-Let's really make the most of this new loop and display some more water usage information to the program.
+Let's really make the most of this new loop and make the program display some more water usage information.

-+ Create 5 more sprites, naming them `Shower`, `Bath`, `Dishwasher`, `Dishes`, and `Washing`.
++ Create five more sprites, naming them `Shower`, `Bath`, `Dishwasher`, `Dishes`, and `Washing`.
 You can give them more descriptive text on their costumes if you want to.

 ![All the sprites showing watery household activities](images/finalSprites.png)